Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

 This endpoint upsert a Project.
+This endpoint take the reference as a Primary key, if the reference already exist, the project linked to the account will be updated, if the référence doesn't exist, a new project will be created with all the Given Params.

 ### HTTP Request